fastly/compute-js-static-publish/README.md

 Using a static site generator to build your website?
 Do you simply need to serve some static files?
 With `compute-js-static-publish`, now you can deploy and serve everything from Fastly's blazing-fast [Compute@Edge](https://developer.fastly.com/learning/compute/).

+## Breaking Changes

+v3.0 makes some updates that require changes to some files.
+If you've been using your `compute-js-static-publisher` application without modification, you may simply re-scaffold your application.
+Otherwise, you can make some updates to your files.
+See [MIGRATING](#migrating) below for details.

 ## How it works

 You have some HTML files, along with some accompanying CSS, JavaScript, image, and font files in a directory.
 Perhaps you've used a framework or static site generator to build these files.